tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 <pre>
   Given a MonthPicker directive
     when in default mode
-      it should have a months object with the 12 months it should create 12 buttons
-      it should have labels on the buttons corresponding to the months it should mark a single button clicked as active it should return single month corresponding to selected button when in multi mode
+      it should create 12 buttons with labels representing the 12 months it should mark a single button clicked as selected it should return a single month corresponding to the selected button when in multi mode
-      it should mark all buttons clicked as active it should toggle active buttons to inactive it should return months corresponding to selected buttons
+      it should mark all buttons clicked as selected it should toggle selected buttons to unselected if clicked again it should return a list of months corresponding to the selected buttons
 </pre>

-Here is a sneek preview of the finished component operating in each of its two modes:
+Here is the finished component operating in each of its two modes:

 <script src="{{site.root}}/angular/js/angular.js"></script>
 <div ng-app="monthPickerModule" class="demo row">